jodt/printf/README.md

 ## WHAT WE USED TO CREATE THIS FUNCTION

-To create our _\_printf_ function, we mainly used structures, pointers to function, recursive functions, variadic functions, loops and conditions.
+To create our **_printf** function, we mainly used structures, function pointers, recursive functions, variadic functions, loops and conditions.

 ### Authorized functions and macros was :